ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

         }
 ```

-Required properties are `name`, `url` and `version`, which should indicate a known version the workflow/script was developed or tested with. `alternateName` may be provided if there is a shorter colloquial name, for instance “R” instead of “The R Project for Statistical Computing”.
+A data entity representing a runtime application or language MUST have a [name], [url] and [version], which should indicate a known version the workflow/script was developed or tested with. [alternateName] MAY be provided if there is a shorter colloquial name, for instance “R” instead of “The R Project for Statistical Computing”.

 To indicate that a `SoftwareSourceCode` is in the form of a script (e.g. sequential batch/shell script), use: